PragTob/after_do/README.md

 ### Working with module/class/singleton methods

-after_do also work with module/class/singleton methods whatever you want to call them, e.g. with `MyModule.method`, thanks to ruby's awesome object/class system.
-You just have to attach after_do and the callbacks to the singleton class of the object (because that's where the "class side" methods are defined).
+after_do also works with module/class/singleton methods whatever you want to call them, e.g. with `MyModule.method`, thanks to ruby's awesome object/class system.
+You just have to attach the callbacks to the singleton class of the object (because that's where the "class side" methods are defined).

 Take a look: